mblwhoi/drupal_faceted_search/README.txt

 change without warning.

-Although this code uses some object-oriented programming, it is still compatible with PHP 4 at the moment.
+Although this code uses some object-oriented programming, it is still compatible with PHP 4 at the moment (but not as much tested as with PHP 5).

 Caution